chrisoc19/codeTest/README.md

 ## Deployment

-The site is deployed on GitHub pages.
+The site is deployed on GitHub pages, which can be found here [O'Connors law](https://chrisoc19.github.io/codeTest/)